- Term life insurance. $500,000

-Genetic testing can have a significant impact on your life insurance policy and how you approach cover.
-Here's what's affected:
+Genetic testing may have a significant impact on your life insurance policy and how you approach cover.
+Here's what could be affected:

 - If you have had genetic testing then insurers may consider this over your family medical history when determining risk.

 - Premiums may change.
 Genetic testing might lead to higher premiums or lower premiums and might lead to more or less favourable policy terms.

 - Restrictions and exclusions.
 Testing may lead to a reduced coverage period or exclusions for a particular condition (or an exclusion all together).

 If you have had genetic testing and have seen the results, then you must disclose this to an insurer whether good or bad.